Rapture (Kate novel): Plot

 In the end she was the angel who would tip the scales.
-The punishment that she bore in millennia, was for her, not Daniel's.
+The punishment that she bore in millennia was hers, not Daniel's.
 During the fall, both Lucinda and Daniel still chose love as the highest of all.
 The Throne cannot do anything about it because it is out of their hands.
 But it will come at a price—the giving up of their angelic natures.
 They will be born again, made anew as mortals.
 They will not remember anything, no angel would cross their path, they will live and they will die, just like every other mortal.
 Luce and Daniel accepted but with one condition—to return the Outcasts back into the fold of Heaven.

 Seventeen years later, Luce is studying at Emerald College.
 Her parents drive her to Emerald and as they pass by the Sword & Cross Reform school, her parents say, "That's a little ominous.
 Glad you're not going to school there, Luce!"
 Luce did go to Sword & Cross in her former life, but she does not remember.
 There is a party after the orientation week on the other rooms at their dormitory.
 Luce is invited by her wacky roommate, Nora.
 Luce leaves the party to seek quiet air.
 When she is in the courtyard, she meets a really handsome boy—short golden hair, soft-looking lips and gorgeous violet eyes.
 He introduced himself as Daniel.

 The line that Luce said to Daniel in Fallen but now said by Daniel to Luce..."You just—you look so familiar.
 I could have sworn we've met somewhere before" is the line that begins everything.
 And at that moment, Luce's and Daniel's angel friends (whom they do not remember now) Arriane, Roland, Annabelle, Miles and Shelby are watching them from above.